Index to Marine & Lacustrine Geological Samples (IMLGS)

 from the sea floor and lakebeds

-The Index to Marine and Lacustrine Geological Samples is a tool to help scientists locate and obtain geologic material from sea floor and lakebed cores, grabs, and dredges archived by participating institutions.
+The Index to Marine and Lacustrine Geological Samples is a tool to help scientists locate and obtain geologic material from sea floor and lakebed cores, grabs, and dredges archived by participating institutions around the world.

-Sample material is available directly from the repository.
+Sample material is available directly from each repository.
 Before proposing research on any sample, please contact the curator for sample condition and availability.

 Data include basic collection and storage information.
 Lithology, texture, age, principal investigator, province, weathering, metamorphism, glass remarks, and descriptive data are included for some samples, at the discretion of the curator.